trixi-framework/HOHQMesh/Documentation/docs/three-dimensional-hexahedral-meshes.md

 The height function takes two arguments, which are the physical x-y coordinates, unlike the parametric coordinates that define boundary curves.

-Alternatively, the bottom topography data can be read in from a file, e.g,
+Alternatively, the bottom topography data can be read in from a file, e.g.,

         \begin{TOPOGRAPHY}
            data file = path/to/bottom_data.txt